urosevic/posts-per-cat/readme.txt

 Posts per Cat is a simple plugin that grab all or only selected categories from blog database, and then list recent N posts from each category, organised in 1-5 columns.

-IMPORTANT NOTICE
-Plugin Posts-per-Cat is unmaintained.
-That means no further updates or free plugin support will be available.

-If you are interested to acquisition of plugin, please [contact us](http://urosevic.net/wordpress/contact/?subject=Posts-per-Cat%20Acquisition).
+If you are interested to acquisition of plugin, please [contact us](https://urosevic.net/wordpress/contact/?subject=Posts-per-Cat%20Acquisition).

 = Features =
 * choose how many boxes per row will be displayed (one, two, three, four or five)